dbt1/buildenv-closed/README.md

 tuxbox@tuxbox-builder:~/Build/poky-3.0/hd51
 $
 ```
-NOTE: If you left the build directory you must retry step 4 for your machine type to recreate the required environment.
+**NOTE:** If you left the current shell you must retry [step 3](#3-execute-environment-script) for your machine type to recreate the required environment.

 ## 4. Build image
 Now you are ready to build an image.